DumbergerL/alpaca-server/alpaca-server/README.md

 ```
 * Response: Same as Get Game Status

-There are three Actions you can invoke:
+There are three actions you can invoke:
-1. "DROP CARD" - You drop a Card from your Hand to the Discardpile
+1. "DROP CARD" - You drop a card from your hand to the discard pile
-2. "DRAW CARD" - You draw a Card from the Cardpile (card attribute not necessary)
+2. "DRAW CARD" - You draw a card from the card pile (card attribute not necessary)
-3. "LEAVE ROUND" - You quit this Round and take the Minus Points of your Hand (card attribute not necessary)
+3. "LEAVE ROUND" - You quit this round and take the points remaining in your hand (card attribute not necessary)

 ## HTTP Error Codes
 * 200 - Ok - Request was successful
-* 400 - Bad Request - A Parameter is missing or not well formed
+* 400 - Bad Request - A parameter is missing or malformed
-* 401 - Unauthorized - The Id is invalid
+* 401 - Unauthorized - The id is invalid
-* 403 - Forbidden - Its not your Turn
+* 403 - Forbidden - Its not your turn
 * 404 - Not Found - Route is not defined
-* 500 - Internal Server Error - General Error
+* 500 - Internal Server Error - General error
-* 503 - Service Unavailable - Alpaca Game is already running.
-No more Players accepted
+* 503 - Service Unavailable - Alpaca Game is already running, no more players can join

-If an Error occours, there will be a JSON Response:
+If an error occours, there will be a JSON Response:
 ```
 {
   "error": {